 - When Homer remakes his garage into a bar when kicked out of M's, he tells Marge that he never quits when he's passionate about something.
 He then uncovers a bucket robot that asks Homer to give him legs while referring to him as "Father".
 Homer tosses the robot into the street.

-- Not in the Face! / Groin Attack: While Moe and Lisa set out to stop Homer from killing a turkey to prove his makeshift bar is a hunting club, Moe gives Lisa a bird call to contact him if something goes wrong.
-This draws the ire of an eagle that pecks Moe in the forehead and crotch.
+- Not in the Face!/Groin Attack: While Moe and Lisa set out to stop Homer from killing a turkey to prove his makeshift bar is a hunting club, Moe gives Lisa a bird call to contact him if something goes wrong.
+This draws the ire of an eagle that pecks Moe in the forehead, when Moe tries to shoo it out, it pecks him in the crotch.
 Moe prefers it pecks the forehead.

-- Bowdlerization: This scene is often cut when aired on Channel 4 in the UK.
+- Bowdlerization: This scene is often cut when aired on BBC Two in the UK.

 - Postmodernism: This is the episode where this quote concerning postmodernism is derived.